Integrating Secure Firewall Management Center and Cisco Security Analytics and Logging (SaaS)

 Sending Directly

-• Beneficial for high log emission rates from firewalls as each SEC can support up to 100,000 events per second
+• The SEC is beneficial for high log emission rates from firewall devices.
+It can support up to 100,000 events per second.

-• SEC can be set up for CDO or non-CDO-managed devices.
+• SEC can be set up for Security Cloud Control or non-Security Cloud Control-managed devices.

 • Reduces the event processing strain on the firewall, thereby freeing its resources for the firewall function.

-• Centralization is not always possible or desirable, especially for geographically distributed environments.
+• Centralization may not be possible or desirable in geographically distributed environments.

 • Ideal for branch offices as it supports geographically distributed environments.